BigfootDS/supercamo/README.md

 ## The usage

 This package is intended for usage in back-end JavaScript systems - anything that is built with _and runs on_ NodeJS, not the browser.
-Might work in the browser, but it is not supported by BigfootDS at all.
-We're more after ExpressJS server usage and ElectronJS "main" process usage.
+Might work in the browser - we haven't tested it in the browser ourselves - we only have a need for NodeJS compatibility at this time.
+We're specifically after ExpressJS server usage and ElectronJS "main" process usage.

 ### Concepts